tymlipari/home-assistant-hue-inovelli-blueprints/README.md

    - `input_number.scene_index_masterbedroom`
 3. **Add Hue Scenes to the room** in the Hue app (when you create the input number, the max number should be greater than the number of scenes you plan to have)
 4. **Add Inovelli Blue Switch** in HomeAssistant ZHA
-5. **Configure Switch** in HomeAssistant - enable the Smart Bulb feature
+5. **Configure Switch in HomeAssistant**
+   - Enable the Smart Bulb feature
+   - Enable Double tap up
+   - Enable Double tap down
+   - Set button delay to at least 1 (required for double tap)
 5. **Import Blueprints** from this repo:
    - `hue_dimmer_zha.yaml` (automation)
    - `dim_hue_room_lights.yaml` (script)